 Enrolment in a relevant PhD programme.
-Students should have a background in geology, physical geography and/or glaciology.
+Students must have a background in Quaternary geology, physical geography and/or glaciology.

 The course will investigate how ice flow dynamics influence the glacial sedimentary processes and products in a high Arctic setting.
 We will study the geomorphology at the ice margin and in the forefields of a range of different glacier types; we will be working at debris covered-, surge-type and cold based glaciers.
 We will investigate characteristic differences in the geomorphology between the different glacier types.
 The focus of our field investigations will be on describing the distribution, geometry, sedimentology and internal structure of glacial landforms and debris-covered glacier fronts by applying state-of-the-art field techniques.
 There will also be focus on investigating the distribution, thickness and character of supraglacial debris in order to discuss the effect it has on glacial dynamics and the evolution of glacial landforms.
 Throughout the course we will discuss how our recorded field observations can be used to discuss present and past ice flow dynamics and how they can be used to reconstruct glacial processes and depositional environments.